suquiya/hcss/README.md

 # hcss(WIP)
 hcss is pure Go css pre-processor.
-This is created for using process of site-creation with Hugo.
+This is created for using process of site-creation with Golang HTML Template.
-Generated CSS can be used in ExecuteAsTemplate(Part of Hugo Template remain).
+Generated CSS can be used in ExecuteAsTemplate(Part of Go HTML Template remain).

 Inspired by scss and gcss syntax, but this may be simpler than sass(scss).